It's the Democrats, Stupid

 Gore won the 2000 election and even carried Florida.
 The poorly designed butterfly ballot in Palm Beach, which put thousands of Gore votes in Buchanan's column, might have been more closely examined had Gore not already conceded and then retracted his concession.

-Technically, these people voted twice, so the machine count discarded their votes.
+Technically, these people voted twice, so the machine ballot tabulator discarded their votes.
 But had the ballots been brought before a judge, the clear intent of the voter would have been discerned and the ballot counted.
-Of the 100,000 overvotes for the same candidate, 60,000 were for Gore and 40,000 were for Bush, which makes sense because Gore's supporters were more likely to be less educated or first-time voters, making them more prone to mistakes.
+Of the 100,000 overvotes for the same candidate, 60,000 were for Gore and 40,000 were for Bush.
 So, Gore clearly carried Florida.
 This was shown by the election night exit polls that prompted the news networks to call Florida for Gore early.
-But as the election results started being counted, given the butterfly ballot in Palm Beach County and the overvotes all over the state, the actual result of the election did not reflect the result the voters intended.
+But as the election results started being counted, given the butterfly ballot in Palm Beach County and the overvotes all over the state, the actual result of the election did not reflect the result that the voters intended.

-Now, there was only one official who could have asked for a complete recount of all the votes in Florida, the Governor, Jeb Bush, the brother of George W. Bush, the losing Republican candidate.
+There was only one official who could have asked for a complete reexamination of all the ballots in Florida, Governor, Jeb Bush, the brother of George W. Bush, the losing Republican candidate.
 The Governor refused to exercise his constitutional duty to produce an accurate and fair count of the election.
-This is the reason Gore asked for a recount in only four counties.
-As a challenger to the election results, he was required to ask for a recount in each of Florida's 67 counties individually.
+As a challenger to the election results, Gore was required to ask for a recount in each of Florida's 67 counties individually.
+Even Gore's campaign did not have the resources to ask for 67 individual recounts, an expensive, time-consuming, labor-intensive process.
+Lack of enough lawyers, time, and money is the reason Gore asked for a recount in only four big counties.
 As mentioned above, only the Governor could request a full recount.
-Even Gore's campaign did not have the resources to ask for 67 individual recounts.

-Of course, it was Bush's decision to ask the Supreme Court to stop the vote count (a novel way of deciding an election) which implied his decision to try to win regardless of what the electorate decided.
-Gore compounded the problem by picking David Boies, a lawyer with no election experience, to defend his case before the United States Supreme Court.
-Gore's legal team asked to examine the ballots where no vote for president was recorded, not the ballots where more than one vote was recorded.
+The Bush campaign asked the Supreme Court to stop the vote count when his lead had fallen to 537 (a novel way of deciding an election) which implied his decision to try to win regardless of what the electorate had decided.
+Gore's legal team, under the direction of David Boies, a lawyer inexperienced in election cases, asked to examine the ballots where no vote for president was recorded by the tabulating machines, not the ballots where more than one vote was recorded.

-So, far from the electoral college having been the problem in 1876, it was the solution, and might have been the solution in 2000 had Gore not been such a gutless wonder.
+So, far from the electoral college having been the problem in 1876, it was the solution, and might have been the solution in 2000 had Gore fought for his victory with all the tools available.
 Gore's mantra during his acceptance speech at the Democratic convention was: "I will fight for you."
 That turned out to be the biggest lie of the campaign.
 He wouldn't even fight for his victory all the way through the electoral college.

-Scott McClellan, who was Bush's press spokesman in Texas and the White House, wrote in What Happened, that Bush never even claimed to have won the 2000 election, the phrase used within the campaign during the contest was to "bring it in for a landing."
-Bush was so angered by McClellan's perceived treachery that he never mentioned McClellan's name in his own memoir although McClellan had been Bush's spokesman both when he was Governor in Texas and president.
+Scott McClellan, who was Bush's press spokesman in Texas and the White House, wrote in What Happened, that Bush never even claimed to have won the 2000 election.

-And if the Republicans had won the election they never would have had to bring congressional staffers down from Washington to riot outside Boards of Election to stop the count, and they never would have asked the Supreme Court to stop the count.
-A legitimate victor would want to ensure every vote was counted so their mandate would not be tarnished; that is if they cared about the country more than themselves, which is true of neither party.
+And if the Republicans had won the election, why would they bring congressional staffers down from Washington to riot outside Boards of Election, and ask the Supreme Court to stop the count?
+A legitimate victor would want to ensure every vote was counted so their mandate would not be tarnished.

 There was another reason the Democrats lost the 2000 election that they won with the voters ‒ Dynastic Dreams.